UWCCDL/PSS_model/README.md

 A complete review of the data and models of this repository can be found in the following publcations:

-    Stocco, A. (2018).
-A Biologically Plausible Action Selection System for Cognitive Architectures: Implications of Basal Ganglia Anatomy for Learning and Decision‐Making Models. _Cognitive Science_, 42(2), 457-490.
+...Stocco, A. (2018).
+A Biologically Plausible Action Selection ...System for Cognitive Architectures: Implications of Basal Ganglia ...Anatomy for Learning and Decision‐Making Models. _Cognitive ...Science_, 42(2), 457-490.

 ## Motivation